therealpaulgg/recipe-book/src/content/recipes/cooking/korean-popcorn-chicken.md

 - Serve immediately while hot.
 ---

 notes: The gochujang provides authentic Korean heat - adjust amount based on your spice preference.
-Brown stevia can be substituted with brown sugar if preferred.
+Brown suga can be substituted with brown stevia if you are extra stingy on calories.